10th Jan 2025

 How Does an ICP-MS Work?

-Inductively coupled plasma mass spectrometry (ICP-MS) is a method used to determine which elements something is made of, as opposed to molecules and compounds that are measured by LC/MS and GC/MS. It uses an argon plasma (the ICP) to convert the sample into ions that are measured using a mass spec.
-It provides extremely low detection limits for nearly all the elements that it can measure.
+Inductively coupled plasma mass spectrometry (ICP-MS) is a technique used to identify the elements present in a sample, unlike LC/MS and GC/MS, which measure molecules and compounds.
+In ICP-MS, an argon plasma (the ICP) is used to ionize the sample, and the ions are then analyzed with a mass spectrometer.
+This method offers exceptionally low detection limits for nearly all the elements it can detect.

 Common Applications for ICP-MS